Japan: Solar PV hits 10 GW milestone

 Giles Parkinson from RenewEconomy notes that “China, Japan, and the US will compete for domination in the coming years,” while noting that fresh faces are going to be growing up over that same period, with “strong markets in the rest of Asia, Africa and South America also emerging.”

-Looking back over the past few months of the year, we can see just how efficiently the Japanese solar PV industry has been working.
-It was recently revealed that Japan was one of only two countries to be home to a leading solar module manufacturer (Sharp), outside of China, which dominates the sector.
+Looking back over 2013, we can see just how efficiently the Japanese solar PV industry has been working.
+Japan is one of only two countries to be home to a leading solar module manufacturer (Sharp), outside of China, which dominates the sector.
 By February 2013, Japan had 12.2 GW of new solar installations in the pipeline, including a 400 MW solar power park approved for installation on a remote island located off the southern coast.
 Deutche Bank reports the Japanese market could well reach an annual “run rate” of 7 to 9 GW.

 The future of Japanese solar power